PatrickJS/PatrickJS-starter/README.md

 * Ready to go build system using Webpack for working with TypeScript.
 * Angular 2 examples that are ready to go when experimenting with Angular 2.
 * A great Angular 2 seed repo for anyone who wants to start their project.
+* Ahead of Time (AoT) compile for rapid page loads of your production builds.
+* Tree shaking to automatically remove unused code from your production bundle.
 * Testing Angular 2 code with Jasmine and Karma.
 * Coverage with Istanbul and Karma
 * End-to-end Angular 2 code using Protractor.